algorandfoundation/specs/dev/ledger.md

                          (T_{r+1} - a'_{\rho, I_0}) \floor{\frac{a_{\rho, I_0}}{A}}$.
  - For all other $I^* \neq I$, the account state is identical to that in view $\rho$.

+For asset transaction types (asset configuration, asset transfer, and asset freeze), account state is updated based on the reference logic described in [Asset Transaction Semantics].

 TODO define the sequence of intermediate states

 The final intermediate account $\rho_k$ state changes the balance of the